ryanthtra/prototypes/php_directory_operations/README.md

 ### Getting Started

-1. The following files have been included for you inside the `php-file-upload` folder
+1. The following files have been included for you inside the `php-directory-operations` folder
-	- file_handler.php
-	- uploader_ajax.php
+	- dir_listings.php
-	- uploader_form.php
+	- index.php

 2. **DO NOT** edit this README file